Inside the narrow prisons of the Fortress of Bard

 Visiting the Forte di Bard therefore means experiencing a unique experience, ideal for young and old.
 If you are traveling to Aosta or the main tourist destinations such as Courmayeur or Gressoney Saint-Jean, we advise you to stop in the village of Bard for a brief stop: the small historic center, made up of brick houses and old, slightly up and down streets, will captivate you for its sobriety and its silence typical of mountain villages.
 It is true, here we are at the valley, but the imposing Fort, which protects the village from the top of the fortress, makes us feel far from everything.
 Even in the modern world.

-Inside the narrow prisons of the Fort of Bard
+Inside the narrow prisons of the Fortress of Bard

-Inside the narrow prisons of the Fort of Bard
+Inside the narrow prisons of the Fortress of Bard

-Inside the narrow prisons of the Fort of Bard
+Inside the narrow prisons of the Fortress of Bard

 Selected for you